- 90+ volunteers put in nearly 1200 hours on projects including cleanups, gardening, outreach, and coordinating with partner organizations.

 Awards and Recognitions

-And, just this month the Elizabeth River Project has accepted our application to become a River Star Business.
-We are very proud to announce that they are recognizing us at the Model Level, their highest level of achievement!
-The Elizabeth River Project called out our exceptional accomplishments in pollution prevention, wildlife habitat enhancement, recruitment and mentoring of others in the community, and leadership in environmental stewardship.
+We started the year being recognized by the Elizabeth River Project as a Model Level River Star Organization.
+The Elizabeth River Project highlighted our group at their annual River Star Business Recognition Luncheon, calling out our exceptional accomplishments in pollution prevention, wildlife habitat enhancement, River Star recruitment and mentoring of others in the community, and leadership in environmental stewardship.
+The Virginian Pilot wrote a story about this recognition at https://pilotonline.com/news/local/article_4f0644fb-60a4-5200-ae9a-bc843b5945ff.html

-Now on to 2018!
-Please join us at our annual meeting on Thursday, January 18th, at 7 pm at Oaklette United Methodist Church as we hold election for our board and review plans for the coming year.
+So, please join us at our Annual Meeting on Thursday, January 17th, at 7 pm at Oaklette United Methodist Church, 520 Oaklette Drive, Chesapeake, VA, as we hold election for our board and review plans for the coming year!

 Gary Ball MV